mark392a-ux/IndustrialMind/README.md

 | Knowledge Graph Coverage | 100% | > 80% | ✅ |

 All seven tracked metrics clear their targets, with faithfulness (0.989) the strongest result — indicating minimal hallucination against source documents.

+> **Note on sample size:** Compliance Precision/Recall and Knowledge Graph Coverage are evaluated against a 9-case compliance subset and the full 37-document corpus respectively.
+Perfect scores on a hand-curated set of this size are a starting signal, not a guarantee at production scale — expanding to a larger, adversarial test set is a natural next step (see [EVALUATION.md](./EVALUATION.md) for full methodology).

 ---